SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 SeqWare is an open source software project built mostly in Java.
-In the seqware user's home directory (<kbd>/home/seqware/</kbd>) you will see a SeqWare jar file.
+In the seqware user's home directory (<kbd>/home/seqware/</kbd>) you will see a SeqWare jar file (<kbd>seqware-distribution-<%= seqware_release_version %>-full.jar</kbd>).
 This jar is, essentially, the command line interface for the whole SeqWare project.
-It contains the SeqWare Pipeline code that will allow you to interact with the SeqWare Web service (actually either on a VM, installed on another local machine/cluster, or in the cloud) that controls, among other things, workflow execution.
+It contains the SeqWare Pipeline code that will allow you to interact with the SeqWare Web service (whether it is on a VM, installed on another local machine/cluster, or in the cloud) that controls, among other things, workflow execution.

 In the image below you get a glimpse of how these SeqWare tools fit together.
 For users of the SeqWare system the command line tools, Web Service, or web